supreeth-subbaraya/Udacity_CarND/CarND-Behavioral-Cloning-P3/writeup_template.md

 As mentioned above the following are the ways I collected data.

-1. Drive for one lap, with smooth driving, driving mostly at the center
+1. Drive for one lap, with smooth driving, driving mostly at the center.
+I collected more data by drivign another lap.
+The following is a sample of the cropped and resized training image.

+![alt text][image7]

-2. Recobery data: I would go towards the edges, start recording, recover and stop recording.
+2. Recovery data: I would go towards the edges, start recording, recover and stop recording.
+The following are a sequence of images doing the same

+![alt text][image3]
+![alt text][image4]
+![alt text][image5]
+![alt text][image6]

+I also flipped the images so that there is a balance in the data.
+The following is a sample of the flipped image of the above mentioned cropped image.

+![alt text][image8]